 Self-injury refers to deliberate, self-inflicted tissue damage such as cutting or burning.
 Self-injury has reached alarming proportions among our youth; studies show that 14-24% of adolescents and young adults have engaged in this behaviour at least once, with a quarter of these reporting current, chronic self-injury.
 Helpers are increasingly encountering young people who are involved with self-injury.
 This manual will assist readers in understanding the experience and motivations of adolescents who intentionally injure themselves.
 In addition, practical strategies for working with youth struggling with this complex issue will be presented.
 Readers of this manual will increase their insight regarding self-injury behaviour in youth and be provided with a framework for effective intervention.
-64 pages.
+65 pages

-Free shipping on orders of $50 or more (not limited to manuals).
+Free shipping on orders with $50 or more of assessment tools, resource manuals, or books.

 Additional E-Manual Viewers: In downloading and viewing or printing an e-manual, we ask that you act with integrity in purchasing the number of manuals that you wish to be shared with other viewers.